The beginners' guide to foil surfing

 When you're in chest-deep water, start paddling out like if you do on a regular board.
 Duck diving can be surprisingly easy because foils create extra lift and will project you through the wave.

 When you spot a wave coming, start paddling until you feel you've caught it.
 The take-off process on a foil board is identical to that of surfing.

-As soon as you stand up, apply pressure on your front foot, like if you were snowboarding on the slopes.
+As soon as you stand up, apply pressure on your front foot, like snowboarding on the slopes.
 And the steeper the wave gets, the more you need to lean forward.

 How the Foil Works